schibsted/spid-tech-docs/resources/endpoints/user-id-asset-assetid-get.md

 :introduction

-Get asset access by user and assetId
+Get asset access by user and assetId.
+Will be available in version `2.71.1`.